dayatfadila7/firebird-classic/README.md

 # Firebird Classic

-Dillinger is a package for firebird laravel >=5.1 using ibase function and that not using pdo because numeric in pdo firebird return random number.
+This is a package for firebird laravel >=5.1 using ibase function and that not using pdo because numeric in pdo firebird return random number.

 #### feature
   - excute query